13ros27/13ros27.github.io/content/blog/2024-12-04-const-array-from-fn.md

 ```
 Ahhh, it appears we've done an oopsy.
 We're generating a `u8` and then secretly converting it to a `bool` but its then only valid to be 0 or 1 so errors with 2.
 When used in `const` this isn't terrible because the compiler will at least catch it for us, but it can't do that if we use this at runtime, and that's how you get [nasal demons](https://groups.google.com/g/comp.std.c/c/ycpVKxTZkgw/m/S2hHdTbv4d8J?hl=en&pli=1).

 If we look at our macro we only have one use of `unsafe`, so it must be that `transmute` at the end.
 What we're trying to do with this is convert `[MaybeUninit<T>; $n]` to `[T; $n]` however we haven't put any limitations on it so there is no guarantee `T` will be the same for both sides (or even that `$n` is the same).
-However we can't just add a turbofish to specify this as we can't name the type `T` in our macro, as we don't have a type signature.
+However we can't just add a turbofish to specify this as we can't name the type `T` in our macro because we don't have a type signature.
 Instead we need to wrap the transmute in a function that can then limit it for us.
 ```rust
 /// # Safety
 /// It is up to the caller to guarantee that all elements of the array are